OSVR/OSVR-Tracker-Viewer/README.md

 Utility for viewing tracker (pose, position, orientation) data from the OSVR framework.

+You may specify paths on the command line:

+- `OSVRTrackerView --pose /me/head`
+- `OSVRTrackerView --orientation /me/head`

+Multiple paths may also be specified.

-Right now, it just automatically opens these paths:
+If no paths are specified on the command line, it will automatically opens these paths:

 - Pose
 	- `/me/hands/left`